 Step 2: Mix resin and add to the mold.

-To start, mix 1 ounce of Resin Obsession Super Clear Resin.
-This resin for crafts is perfect for this project because it cures hard and vivdly clear.
+Mix 1 ounce of Resin Obsession Super Clear Resin.
+This resin for crafts is perfect for this project because it cures hard and vividly clear.

 Then, fill the domes about two-thirds full.
 Allow them to fully cure before moving on to the next step.